SteveGilham/altcover/docs/Usage.md

 * valid arguments for `--defer` are `+`, `-` or nothing at all (same as `+`).  `+` keeps coverage data in memory until process exit, `-` writes promptly to file in runner mode, i.e. acts as in previous releases since 1.6).

-* `ipmo` will print a string on Mono/non-Windows, but Windows PowerShell won't be there to make use of it.
+* `ImportModule` will print a string on Mono/non-Windows, but Windows PowerShell won't be there to make use of it.

 #### `-e` vs `-s` : what gives?